 Brookgreen Gardens, 1931 Brookgreen Garden Drive, US 17, south of Murrells Inlet.
-Between the Sculpture Gardens & the Lowcountry Center, Through Jan.
-31 - "Harriet Tubman: The Journey to Freedon," statue by Wesley Wofford.
 The Stanley and Naomi Bleifeld Gallery, Ongoing - All the works on view in the Bleifeld Gallery are from the collection of Brookgreen Gardens.
 The gallery showcases the work of historic and contemporary sculptures whose subjects are taken from the natural world.
-It includes work by Anna Hyatt Huntington, Gertrude Lathrop, Stanley Bleifeld, Grainger McKoy, Sandy Scott, Kent Ullberg, and numerous other prominent sculptors, past and present.
+It includes work by Anna Hvatt Huntington, Gertrude Lathrop, Stanley Bleifeld.
+Grainger McKoy, Sandy Scott, Kent Ullberg, and numerous other prominent sculptors, past and present.
 The gallery officially opened in Feb.
 2017.
 Ongoing - "Lowcountry: Change and Continuity," a major new exhibit, tells the story of human interaction with this land over the centuries.
-It features wall size photomurals by SC naturalist photographer Tom Blagden, along with a range of artifacts tracing the history of man's occupation of this extraordinary landscape.
-General Gardens, Ongoing - One of the largest collections of outdoor sculpture in America.
-This preeminent collection of American representational sculpture includes -560 works by 240 artists - representing such wellknown artists as Charles Parks, Daniel Chester French, Carl Milles, August Saint-Gaudens and Anna Hyatt Huntington.
-Hours: daily, 9:30am-5pm.
-Admission: Yes.
-Admission to Brookgreen is good for seven days.
-Contact: 843/235-6000, 800-849-1931, or at (www.brookgreen.org).
+It features wall size photomurals by SC naturalist photographer Tom Blagden, along with a range of artifacts tracing the history of man's occupation of his extraordinary landscape.
+General Gardens collection of American representational sculpture includes - 560 works by 240 artists - representing such well-known artists as Charles Parks, Daniel members of the Seacoast Artists Guild of South workshops, art shows & sales.
+Hours: daily 6am